Prasanna-KS-85/Prasanna-KS-85/README.md

 ---

-## 🙋 A bit about me
+## 👋 About me

-I'm a postgraduate student in Data Science based in Chennai, currently spending most of my time building and experimenting with deep learning systems.
-I'm particularly interested in models that solve real problems — not just ones that perform well on benchmarks.
+I'm a postgraduate student in Data Science based in Chennai who enjoys building and experimenting with deep learning systems, especially in computer vision.
+Much of my work revolves around medical imaging — from retinal screening and skin lesion analysis to image compression for clinical data.

-My interest in computer vision grew through working on healthcare AI projects involving retinal imaging, skin lesion analysis, and medical image compression.
-These projects made me curious about how models actually make decisions, which led me toward attention mechanisms and explainable AI.

-Lately I've been exploring ways to make models more practical — improving interpretability, reducing model size, and designing pipelines that could realistically run in clinical or edge environments.
+Lately I've been exploring how to make ML models more practical and interpretable, working with attention mechanisms, explainable AI methods, and lightweight architectures that could realistically run in real-world environments.

----

-## 🔍 What I'm into

-- **Deep Learning** — CNNs, attention mechanisms (CBAM), knowledge distillation
-- **Computer Vision** — medical imaging, segmentation, ROI-aware pipelines
-- **Explainable AI** — Grad-CAM, feature attribution, understanding model behaviour
-- **Healthcare AI** — skin lesion classification, retinal imaging, medical image compression
-- **Efficient Models** — lightweight architectures, edge deployment thinking

 ---